 - Home health care services you are getting. - Skilled nursing care you are getting as a patient in a skilled nursing facility.
-(To learn about requirements for being considered a "skilled nursing facility," see Chapter 12 Definitions of important words.) - Rehabilitation care you are getting as an outpatient at a Medicare-approved Comprehensive Outpatient Rehabilitation Facility (CORF).
+(To learn about requirements for being considered a "skilled nursing facility," see Chapter 12, Definitions of important words.)

+• Rehabilitation care you are getting as an outpatient at a Medicare-approved Comprehensive Outpatient Rehabilitation Facility (CORF).
 Usually, this means you are getting treatment for an illness or accident, or you are recovering from a major operation.
 (For more information about this type of facility, see Chapter 12, Definitions of important words.)

 When you are getting any of these types of care, you have the right to keep getting your covered services for that type of care for as long as the care is needed to diagnose and treat your illness or injury.
-For more information on your covered services, including your share of the cost and any limitations to coverage that may apply, see Chapter 4 of this booklet, Benefits chart (what is covered).
+For more information on your covered services, including your share of the cost and any limitations to coverage that may apply, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).

 When we decide it is time to stop covering any of the three types of care for you, we are required to tell you in advance.
-When your coverage for that care ends, we will stop paying for your care.
+When your coverage for that care ends, we will stop paying our share of the cost for your care.